Elementary school (grades K-5) · Rapid City, SD

 What is the racial and ethnic makeup of Valley View Elementary - 13?

-The largest demographic group at Valley View Elementary - 13 is White at 64.1%.
-The school serves a diverse student body in Rapid City, SD.
+The largest demographic group at Valley View Elementary - 13 is White at 64.1% of enrollment, in Rapid City, SD.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 54.9/100.

 What is the Resource Investment Index for Valley View Elementary - 13?

-Valley View Elementary - 13 has a Resource Investment Index of 42/100 (D) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Valley View Elementary - 13 has a Resource Investment Index of 41/100 (typical reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page